alirlikh/task-management-app/README.md

   Mark as Completed: Sign off tasks when done.

   Delete a Task: Remove unnecessary tasks with a click.

+  Search Tasks: Use the search bar to filter and find tasks by their title or description.

 ---
 ## 🛠️ State Management with Redux